-- A. The Council shall review Three-Year and Annual System Reliability Procurement Plans and support Rhode Island ratepayer participation in the review of these Plans.
-The review of the Council shall be focused on: - Assessing if the distribution system needs to be addressed or mitigated through non-traditional investments are reasonable and aligned with the Least-Cost Procurement law; - b.
-Determining if the proposed screening criteria for non-traditional investments is reasonable; - c.
-Ensuring each solution path is sufficiently clear and appropriately linked to relevant resources that contain more information; - d.
-Assessing if proposed strategies for pursuing non-traditional investments are reasonable; - e.
-Determining if the procurement process is fair and likely to result in a marketcompetitive solution to address the distribution system need; - f.
-Assessing if the evaluation process is fair and reasonable; and - g.
-Ensuring the SRP budget, if a budget is proposed, is cost-effectiveness. - B. The distribution company shall seek ongoing input from, and collaboration with, the Council on development of the Three-Year Plan and Annual Plans, and on development of annual updates, if any, to the Three-Year Plan.
-The distribution company shall seek to receive the endorsement of the System Reliability Procurement Plan by the Council prior to submission to the PUC. - C. The Council shall vote whether to endorse the Three-Year or Annual Plan by December 1st of each year.
-In years with a Three-Year Plan, no Annual Plan will be filed.
-If the Council does not endorse the Plan, then the Council shall document the reasons and submit comments on the Plan to the PUC for their consideration in final review of the Plan. - D. The distribution company shall, in consultation with the Council, propose a process for Council input and review of its Three-Year Plan and Annual Plans.
-This process is intended to build on the mutual expertise and interests of the Council and the distribution company, as well as meet the oversight responsibilities of the Council. - E. The distribution company shall submit draft Plans to the Council and the Division of Public Utilities and Carriers for their review and comment annually, at least one week before the Council's scheduled vote. - F. The Council shall prepare a memo on its assessment of the cost effectiveness of the Three-Year Plan or Annual Plan budget for cost recovery for SRP activities collected through the system benefit charge, if any, pursuant to R.I.
+- A. The Council shall review Three-Year System Reliability Procurement Plans and Annual System Reliability Procurement Reports and support Rhode Island ratepayer participation in the review of these Plans and Reports.
+The review of the Council shall be focused on, provided technical rigor, the following: - Determining if the NWAs, NPAs, or other alternative investments are aligned with the Least-Cost Procurement law; - b.
+Reviewing the proposed screening criteria for NWAs, NPAs, or other alternative investments: - Ensuring each solution path is clearly detailed and appropriately linked to relevant resources that contain more information; - Assessing if proposed strategies for pursuing NWAs, NPAs, or other alternative investments are reasonable; - Reviewing the procurement process, as aligned with the distribution company's strategic sourcing process, and assessing if the process will result in a marketcompetitive solution to address the distribution system need; - f.
+Reviewing the evaluation process; and - g.
+Ensuring the budget, if proposed, is cost-effective. - B. The distribution company shall seek ongoing input from, and collaboration with, the Council on development of the Three-Year SRP Plan and Annual SRP Report, and on development of annual updates, if any, to the Three-Year SRP Plan.
+The distribution company shall seek to receive the endorsement of the Three-Year SRP Plan and Annual SRP Report by the Council prior to submission to the PUC. - C. The Council shall vote whether to endorse the Three-Year SRP Plan or Annual SRP Report by December 1st of each year.
+In years with a Three-Year SRP Plan, no Annual SRP Plan will be filed.
+If the Council does not endorse the Plans or Reports, then the Council shall document the reasons and submit comments on the Plans or Reports to the PUC for their consideration in final review of the Plans or Reports. - D. The distribution company shall, in consultation with the Council, propose a process for Council input and review of its Three-Year SRP Plans and Annual SRP Reports.
+This process is intended to build on the mutual expertise and interests of the Council and the distribution company, as well as meet the oversight responsibilities of the Council - E. The distribution company shall submit draft Plans and Reports to the Council and the Division of Public Utilities and Carriers for their review and comment, at least one week before the Council's scheduled vote. - F. The Council shall prepare a memo on its assessment of the Three-Year SRP Plan for SRP activities, as applicable, pursuant to R.I.
 Gen. Laws §39-1-27.7(c)(5).
 The Council shall submit the memo to the PUC no later than three weeks following the filing of the respective System Reliability Procurement Plan with the PUC.